-The associated electronics enclosure should be installed no further from the sensor than the length of the sensor cable will allow.
-We suggest that 4 ft. to be used as a maximum distance.
-The electronics enclosure is not hermetically sealed.
+We recommend that the associated electronics enclosure be installed between 4 and 6Ft, depending upon the sensor's cable length.
+We recommend purchasing a sensor with the shortest distance cables, that will allow the electronics unit to be installed out of the hot engine compartment.
+Presently, our electronics enclosure is not hermetically sealed.
 The electronics will work best inside the cockpit rather than in the engine compartment.
-This is due to the more harsh environment of the engine compartment due to excessive vibration, and oil and gas contaminants.
+This is due to the more harsh environment of the engine compartment due to excessive vibration, high temperatures, and oil and gas contaminants.
 You "may" mount it in the engine compartment if, it can be mounted in an area that experiences a lower heat characteristic, minimum vibration, and as long as it is away from fuel and oil contamination.